gguillemas/lyrics-printer/README.md

 # Lyrics Printer

-Lyrics Printer is a set of scripts to download and format song lyrics for printing.
+Lyrics Printer is a set of scripts to download and format song lyrics with chords in print for practice and performance.

 The expected input is a semicolon-separated CSV file containing song title, artist, transposition, capo position and chords.
 A sample `songlist.csv` file is supplied for convenience.
-Running the scripts as shown below will result in a single PDF file (`Songbook.pdf`) containing lyrics for each of the songs along with the supplied chords and performance information.
+Running the scripts as shown below will result in a **single PDF file containing lyrics for each song along with the supplied chords** and performance information.

 These scripts were developed for my own use and have very little validation and error handling.